Dave-team/Knowledge-base/Business-Intelligence/DBT.md

   -	Models: .sql files (each model is a single SELECT statement)
   -	A project file: dbt_project.yml which species how DBT operates on the project
   -	Macros: this is logic that can be applied throughout the project

+**DBT Cloud**
+Connect with Papier account details:
+- Database is called Redshift
+- Target name is default which should be my development schema as that is what’s set up

+Git integration:
+- Gave DBT access to the Papier organization (Repo = papier-dbt)
+- DBT Cloud is now installed on repo

 **Git**
 -	In Github, create a repo for DBT.
 This does not need to include anything